bundesAPI/deutschland/README.md

 ## Company Data

-### Handelsregister
+### Bundesanzeiger
-Get financial reports for all german companies that are reporting to Handelsregister.
+Get financial reports for all german companies that are reporting to Bundesanzeiger.

 ```python
 from deutschland import Bundesanzeiger